Comprehensive Health Check

 Lipid abnormality

-- The percentage of boys with triglyceride levels of 140 mg/dL or over showed no certain trend.
+• The proportion of boys with triglyceride levels of 140 mg/dL or higher showed a gradual increasing trend.
 For girls, there were no substantial changes.

 * Lipid abnormalities were determined based on criteria of the Japan Atherosclerosis Society (JAS) Guidelines for Prevention of Atherosclerotic Cardiovascular Diseases 2022.